nix-rust/nix/CONTRIBUTING.md

 add a test that would have failed without the fix.

 After you've made your change, make sure the tests pass in your development environment.
-We also have [continuous integration set up on Cirrus-CI][cirrus-ci], which might find some issues on other platforms.
+We also have continuous integration set up on [Cirrus-CI][cirrus-ci] and GitHub Action, which might find some issues on other platforms.
 The CI will run once you open a pull request.

 [cirrus-ci]: https://cirrus-ci.com/github/nix-rust/nix